-A convenient way is to take a skytrain to the Taksin Bridge Station, go to the Sathorn Pier below the bridge and take a Chao Phraya River boat to Chang Pier near the Grand Palace.
+A convenient way is to take the Green Line (BTS Sky Train) to the S6 Saphan Taksin Station, go to the Sathorn Pier below the bridge and take a Chao Phraya River boat to N9 Chang Pier near the Grand Palace.

-Or you can take the river boat from the Oriental Pier (Oriental Mandarin Hotel), Ratchawong Pier (Chinatown), Saphan Phut Pier (Memorial Bridge) whichever is convenient for you.
+Or you can take the river boat from the N1 Oriental Pier (Oriental Mandarin Hotel), N5 Ratchawong Pier (Chinatown), N6 Saphan Phut Pier (Memorial Bridge) whichever is convenient for you.

-From Chang Pier take the ferry across to Wat Rakhang.
+From N9 Chang Pier take the ferry across to Wat Rakhang.
 Fare is 3 baht one way.

 When you alight from the ferry at Wat Rakhang don’t go straight to the temple entrance if you wish to visit the building dedicated to King Taksin.
 This building is located to the right of the main entrance to the temple.